Isha-singh-01/MLOps-GithubLabs/README.md

 # MLOps Sentiment Analysis Pipeline with GCP

-An automated machine learning pipeline that trains a sentiment analysis model, detects data drift, and deploys to Google Cloud Storage.
+This project delivers an end-to-end MLOps workflow that automates sentiment analysis model training, evaluates performance, checks for data drift, and deploys improved models to Google Cloud Storage using GitHub Actions.
+It integrates modular code design, cloud infrastructure, CI/CD automation, versioning, and monitoring into a single streamlined pipeline.

+**Labs Implemented**

+This pipeline combines and simplifies key concepts from the MLOps labs—virtual environments, modular project structure, automated testing, model training, versioning, and cloud deployment.
+It extends these labs by replacing simple examples with a full NLP sentiment model, adding data drift detection, smart deployment (only pushing better models), and integrating GCP Cloud Storage with GitHub Actions for automated CI/CD.

 ## Features

-- ✅ Automated model training with GitHub Actions
+- Automated model training with GitHub Actions
-- ✅ Data drift detection using statistical tests
+- Data drift detection using statistical tests
-- ✅ Model versioning and comparison
+- Model versioning and comparison
-- ✅ Automated deployment to GCS
+- Automated deployment to GCS
-- ✅ Smart rollback (only deploy better models)

 ## Architecture
 ```